Yelp/mrjob/docs/quickstart.rst

 ``-r hadoop`` to run your job on the Hadoop cluster.
 If you have configured AWS credentials, you can use ``-r emr`` to run your job on EMR.

+If your code spans multiple files, see :ref:`cookbook-src-tree-pythonpath`.

 Configuration
 -------------